Richardaeld/Eldridge_Music/README.md

 ### Wire Frame
 ### Live App
 ## Scalability
++ add different music book types, guitar, etc...
++ create a column for each guitar, etc...

 # Technology and Languages
 # Testing
 # Bugs and Other Problems

 ## Currnet Bugs
++ displaying roman numerals accurately -- django title tag -- no solution

 ## Other Problems
++ bootstraps toasts wouldnt function proper -- wrote own JS vanilla
++ Had to remove header that showed the page user was on because names were to big and caused a poor user experience

 # Deployment
 ## GitHub - GitPod